 Seventh and eighth graders may wait in our lobby until 4:00.
-If a student is not picked up by 4:00, he/she will then wait in the Refuge Lobby.
+If a student is not picked up by 4:00, he/she will be sent to Afterschool care and a charge will be incurred.
 There is limited supervision available after 3:00 p.m.